 The salient features of the loading curves can be explained by a kinematic analysis, in which the sheet is modeled as an array of rigid tiles connected by pin joints.
-Such networks can feature modes of deformation known as \emph{mechanisms}~{\cite{Pellegrino_IJSS_1986}}, which are mapped to low-energy configurations of the elastic sheet involving bending and shear~\cite{Coulais_NATPHYS_2017} at the joints only.
-A mechanism relies on the coordinated rotation of the tiles in response to applied tension (Figure~\ref{fig:tensile}, SI Section~\ref{sec:kin} and~\cite{Hutchinson_JMPS_2006, Kapko_PRSA_2009}).
-In particular, the maximum stretch attainable via a mechanism can be derived by a geometric argument, considering the broken lines connecting the diagonals of the tiles in a given row or column, see red and blue lines overlaid in Figure~\ref{fig:tensile}(a).
+Such networks can feature modes of deformation known as \emph{mechanisms}~{\cite{Pellegrino_IJSS_1986}}, which are mapped to low-energy configurations of the elastic sheet involving mainly bending and shear at the hinges~\cite{Coulais_NATPHYS_2017}.
+A mechanism relies on the coordinated rotation of the tiles in response to applied tension (Fig.~\ref{fig:tensile}, SI and~\cite{Hutchinson_JMPS_2006, Kapko_PRSA_2009}).
+The maximum stretch attainable via a mechanism can be derived by considering the broken lines connecting the diagonals of the tiles in a given row or column---red and blue lines in Fig.~\ref{fig:tensile}(i).
 As the length of these lines is preserved by mechanisms, the maximum stretch in the $x$ or $y$ direction is attained when the corresponding line is fully stretched out.
-For the cut design used in Figure~\ref{fig:tensile}, this maximum stretch is calculated by a geometric argument as $\lambda_x = 1.33$ in the $x$-direction, as indicated by the dash-dotted line in the figure; this is indeed where the compliant-to-stiff transition is observed in the experimental and numerical traction curves.
-For this particular cut design, the line of diagonals in the $y$-direction is already straight in the initial configuration, see the blue line in Figure~\ref{fig:tensile}(a), meaning that no mechanism can be activated when the tension is applied in the $y$-direction; this is consistent with the absence of an initial compliant regime in the grey curves in Figure~\ref{fig:tensile}.
+For the cut design used in Fig.~\ref{fig:tensile}, this maximum stretch is calculated by a geometric argument as $\lambda_x = 1.33$ in the $x$-direction, as indicated by the dash-dotted line in the figure; this is indeed where the compliant-to-stiff transition is observed in the traction curves.
+Conversely, the (blue) line of diagonals in the $y$-direction is straight by design, and no mechanism can be activated when the tension is applied in this direction; this is consistent with the absence of an initial compliant regime in the grey curves in Fig.~\ref{fig:tensile}.

-Next, we introduce a family of periodic cut patterns parameterized by design variables.
-Our generic pattern, sketched in Figure~\ref{fig:parameters}(a), is obtained by cutting out diamonds with alternating directions, centered at the nodes of a grid of $N_x \times N_y$ rectangles, each with dimensions $l_x \times l_y$.